CharlesKeeling65/article-project-builder/README.md

 This is a tool to help you build a project of academic papers.
 With this tool, you can quickly generate a project for managing your academic papers, including the main files and folders of the paper.

+And you can use the tool to convert the markdown file to the word file.

 The project structure is:

 ```shell